| Title: | Streamlined Simulation of Circadian Gene Networks |

 This package provides preconfigured circadian clock gene network simulation models based on the Odin simulation engine.

-Circadian clock is a paradigm for studying negative-positive feedback mechanisms in Biology.
-Molecular clock, a cell-autonomous transcriptional-translational feedback, is one of the best known gene network oscillators.
+The circadian clock is a foundational model for studying negative-positive feedback mechanisms in biology.
+The molecular clock—a cell-autonomous transcriptional-translational feedback loop—is one of the most well-characterized gene network oscillators.

-Despite widespread interest on molecular clock research, numerical simulation of the clock remains elusive to many if not most wet-lab biologists, which hindered generation of novel hypotheses and efficient exploration of the clock parameter space.
+Despite widespread interest in molecular clock research, numerical simulation of these systems remains inaccessible to many, if not most, wet-lab biologists.
+This gap has hindered the generation of novel hypotheses and efficient exploration of the clock’s parameter space.

 Cosine Similarity is used to characterize how state direction of two